wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/utilities.md

   bToggleTripleBuffering = 1

   [Hashtables]
   ; Resizes the hashtable bucket space. bResizeHashtables = 1

-  ;Patches that I wouldn't call "proper fixes" but work [Hacks]
+  ;Patches that I wouldn't call "proper fixes" but work.
+  [Hacks]

-  ;Patch for the water LOD bug
+  ;Patch for the water LOD bug.
   bWaterLODPatch = 1
   ```